Corporate Equality Index: Why the Criteria Change

 Capturing Emerging Best Practices

-The Corporate Equality Index survey has always included a number of indicators of LGBT workplace equality that are not included in the criteria; these are certainly items we might consider including in future criteria, but many are for simply for informational purposes as we gauge best practices among large employers.
+The Corporate Equality Index survey has always included a number of indicators of LGBTQ workplace equality that are not included in the criteria; these are certainly items we might consider including in future criteria, but many are for simply for informational purposes as we gauge best practices among large employers.